under-the-oaks/ColdCase-Documentation/Writerside/topics/Howto-Create-and-Integrate-a-new-level.md

 LEVEL_08("maps/Map_NewTutorial"),
 ```

-The order of levels in the `Levels` enum determines how they load in a new playthrough.
+The order of levels in the `Levels` enum determines their loading sequence in a new play through.
 The first level listed (
 Levels.values()[0]) is the one that loads first when starting a new game.

 ## Final Steps

 After completing these steps, ensure that your level files are correctly formatted, and that the `Levels.java` file
 compiles without errors.
-Your new level should now be integrated and ready for playing!
+Your new level should now be integrated and ready to play!